5 Step How-To Guide for a backyard vegetable patch

 Allow plants to breathe

-Pick the right produce for your patch
+Pick the right produce for your backyard vegetable patch

 It’s important to consider climate when creating a vegetable patch.
 Certain vegetables will thrive in warmer weather, but may be disease-prone and difficult to cultivate in colder climates.
 Cauliflower, onions and peas do best in temperatures between 10-20 degrees Celsius or lower, whereas capsicum, potato, tomato and eggplant need temperatures about 20 degrees Celsius for optimum growth.

 You can also decide when to plant crops based on their climate requirements.
 The vegetables that require high temperatures will need to be planted and given time to grow in the warmer months of the year.
 Picking the right produce also involves consideration of pest control.
 You can ward off pests naturally by employing the technique of companion planting; this type of planting involves growing complementary plants close together.

 For example, onions and carrots should be grown close to one another, as the pungent smell of onions is supposed to confuse pests drawn to carrots.
 The strong scent of basil also repels aphids that are often drawn to tomatoes and other produce.

 Step 5: The plot thickens

 Now that you have created your vegetable patch, filled it with rich soil and selected suitable produce for your patch, it’s time to begin planting!
 The overall layout and configuration of plants in your vegetable plot needs some consideration.